 A standard homeowners policy covers your belongings against covered perils, up to the limit of coverage you carry.
 On a landlord policy, the only personal belongings that are covered are those you keep at your rental property for your tenant to use (a refrigerator or washing machine, for instance).

 Additionally, landlord insurance could provide loss of income coverage, whereas homeowners insurance does not.
 Suppose you own a second home in Florida that you rent out to tenants long-term.
 A hurricane blows through the state, resulting in damage that makes your rental property uninhabitable.
-In that case, your landlord policy could provide a payout to cover the loss of income you will experience while your rental property is repaired.
+In that case, your landlord policy may provide a payout to cover the loss of income you will experience while your rental property is repaired.

 |Homeowners policy||Landlord policy||Renters policy|